jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

     return retval;
 ```

 If a process was selected for status update, the signal lock is released.
 The status `s` is copied into the user `status` pointer.
-The pid is returned.
+The `pid` is returned.

-The `waitpid` call can now be used as part of the shell algorithm to exeucte a program and give that program access to the TTY resource.
+The `waitpid` call can now be used as part of the shell algorithm to execute a program and give that program access to the TTY resource.
 When running a valid program, the fork will look something like:

 ```C
 static int shell_clone_exec(char *buffer)